niteya-shah/Gujarati-Automatic-Speech-Recognition/Readme.md

 This Model can be used to recognize any language as long the necessary changes are made to Corpora.py file.

+### MOST OF THE DIRECTORY LINKS ARE ABSOLUTE TO MY COMPUTER AND NEED TO BE CHANGED

 ## Setup
 Ensure that the Following File Structure is present